Netcracker/KubeMarine/documentation/Troubleshooting.md

     env:
       IP_AUTODETECTION_METHOD: interface=ens160
 ```
-More details on IP autodetection methods are [here](https://docs.tigera.io/calico/3.25/reference/configure-calico-node#ip-autodetection-methods).
+For more information on IP autodetection methods, refer to the [official documentation](https://docs.tigera.io/calico/3.25/reference/configure-calico-node#ip-autodetection-methods).

-## No Pod-to-Pod Traffic for Some Nodes with more than one ips with different CIDR notation
+## No Pod-to-Pod Traffic for Some Nodes with More Than One IPs with Different CIDR Notation

 **Symptoms**: There is no traffic between pods located at different nodes.
-There is more than 1 ips on used network interface with different CIDR notations.
+There is more than 1 IPs on used network interface with different CIDR notations.

-**Root cause**: Not all Calico BGP sessions between nodes are established due to different CIDR notations on chosen ips for nodes.
+**Root cause**: Not all Calico BGP sessions between nodes are established due to different CIDR notations on the chosen IPs for nodes.
-Typically, such situation can appear in minha scheme with vrrp, where balancer role is combined with other roles.
-In that case
+Typically, such situation can appear in minha scheme with vrrp, where the balancer role is combined with other roles.
+In that case,
-calico can autodetect vrrp for some node instead of its internal ip.
+Calico can autodetect vrrp for some node instead of its internal IP.
-You can use `calicoctl` to check such situation, e.g. for [example minha cluster.yaml](../examples/cluster.yaml/miniha-cluster.yaml):
+You can use `calicoctl` to check such a situation.
+For example, in [example minha cluster.yaml](../examples/cluster.yaml/miniha-cluster.yaml):
 ```sh
 sudo calicoctl get nodes --output=wide
 NAME                  ASN       IPV4                IPV6